hlucey/third-party/integrated-billing-service.md

 To deliver an integrated billing service, you work with the Provider workbench, the resource management console, and the development environment of your choice.
 See the [checklist](/docs/third-party?topic=third-party-checklist#checklist) to help track these steps.

 These steps assume that you're approved to deliver an Integrated Billing service.
-If you haven't completed the initial registration and approval in PWB, see: [Getting started publishing your third-party offering in {{site.data.keyword.Bluemix_notm}}](/docs/third-party/index.md?topic=third-party-get-started#get-started)
+If you haven't completed the initial registration and approval in PWB, see: [Getting started by publishing your third-party offering in {{site.data.keyword.Bluemix_notm}}](/docs/third-party/index.md?topic=third-party-get-started#get-started)
 {: tip}

 1. [Create your documentation and marketing announcement](/docs/third-party?topic=third-party-content-tasks#content-tasks).